Google invests in 6,000-mile subsea cable system connecting Japan to Australia

 Work has begun on a new subsea cable system connecting Japan with Australia via Guam, and Google has joined as an investor and key consortium member.

-Google announced in January that it would be expanding its cloud infrastructure with five new cloud regions and three new subsea cables — the cables are to be commissioned in 2019, and will run from Chile to Los Angeles; the U.S. to Denmark and Ireland; and from Hong Kong to Guam.
-These will eventually build upon Google’s existing cable systems that it has invested in across the Asia-Pacific (APAC) region, which include Unity, Faster, and PLCN — the latter of these is a joint project with Facebook, connecting Los Angeles with Hong Kong, and which is expected to be operational this year.
-The internet giant is investing in a number of other subsea cable systems, too, including Indigo which will connect parts of Asia with Australia.
+Google announced in January that it would be expanding its cloud infrastructure with five new cloud regions and three new subsea cables — the cables are to be commissioned in 2019 and will run from Chile to Los Angeles; the U.S. to Denmark and Ireland; and Hong Kong to Guam.
+These will eventually build upon Google’s existing cable systems that the company has invested in across the Asia-Pacific (APAC) region, including Unity, Faster, and PLCN.
+The latter is a joint project with Facebook to connect Los Angeles with Hong Kong and is expected to be operational this year.
+The internet giant is investing in a number of other subsea cable systems, including Indigo, which will connect parts of Asia with Australia.

-Ultimately what Google wants is a far-reaching network of interconnected cables capable of transferring data between its servers and millions of users globally.
+Ultimately, what Google wants is a far-reaching network of interconnected cables that are capable of transferring data between its servers and millions of users globally.

 “Whether we’re delivering directions to Maps users, videos to YouTube viewers, or GCP services to businesses, we know a fast and reliable infrastructure makes all the difference,” noted Michael D. Francois from Google’s global network infrastructure unit, in a blog post.
 “That’s why we continue to invest in strategic routes, many of which require crossing oceans.”

 The JGA project will entail building two fiber pairs that connect Japan to Guam (JGA-North), and a further two fiber pairs linking Guam to Sydney (JGA-South).
-It’s the southern segment that Google is directly developing as part of the consortium, and will link in with the South-East Asia Japan Cable (SJC) system that Google has previously invested in that connects Japan, Hong Kong, and Singapore, while this will feed into the Indigo network that links Singapore, Indonesia, and Australia.
+It’s the southern segment that Google is directly developing as part of the consortium.
+That segment will link with the South-East Asia Japan Cable (SJC) system that Google has previously invested in and which connects Japan, Hong Kong, and Singapore, and will feed into the Indigo network that links Singapore, Indonesia, and Australia.

 Other U.S. technology firms have also been investing heavily in subsea fibre optic cabling to improve their respective services.
-Back in September, work on Microsoft and Facebook’s 4,000-mile transatlantic internet cable Marea was completed, running from Virginia in the U.S. all the way to Bilbao in Spain.
+Back in September, we saw the completion of Microsoft and Facebook’s 4,000-mile transatlantic internet cable Marea, which runs from Virginia in the U.S. all the way to Bilbao in Spain.
 SoftBank, Facebook, and Amazon also recently committed to creating a 8,700-mile transpacific subsea cable system that connects Asia with North America.